dward2/BME547/Lectures/databases.md

 * You can install and run MongoDB on your own computer (locally or on your virtual machine).
 See the community edition [here](https://docs.mongodb.com/manual/installation/#tutorials)
 * You can install and run MongoDB easily using Docker.
 More information to come.

+### Add More
+Basic commands in pymodm
+The types of fields you set up.
+Look at how code would actually be set up